kaesekaiser/cherry/README.md

 # cherry
- A virtual machine running the Cherry architecture.
+A virtual machine running the Cherry architecture I developed for redstone computers built in *Minecraft*.